gjbranham/Text-Finder/README.md

 This will compile and install the binary in `[starting dir]/Text-Finder/bin/`.

 We did not include a `run` Makefile target because the application is based around command-line arguments.
-Doing so would complicate invoking the application.
+Doing so would complicate invocation.

 Run unit tests: